Withington history

 Old Moat

 Old Moat is now an area with a variety of house styles and some modern developments.
-The influence of the "garden city" movement in the design is clear - houses are well-spaced and arranged among attractive green areas and trees.
+The influence of the 'garden city' movement in the design is clear - houses are well-spaced, surrounded by gardens and hedges, and arranged among attractive green areas and trees.

 Here are some typical views of original houses and green areas.
 Click on the pictures for full-size images.